alertlogic/paws-collector/collectors/auth0/README.md

 3. Permissions let you define how resources can be accessed on behalf of the user with a given access token.
 For example, you might choose to grant read access to the messages resource if users have the manager access level, and a write access to that resource if they have the administrator access level.
 You can define allowed permissions in the Permissions tab of the Auth0 Dashboard's APIs section.
 ![ScreenShot](./docs/auth0_3.png)
+4. On the Applications page of the Auth0 Dashboard, locate your Application and click its name to view the available settings.
+The generated client ID and client secret are found here.

 ### 2. CloudFormation Template (CFT)